 Upon examination of the 4-cyanobiphenyl derivatives 5a-i, the transition temperatures from the DSC measurements were determined in conjunction with polarised optical microscopy (POM) (Table 2).
 Biphenyl derived compounds with shorter terminal chains (5a-d) were non-mesogenic; however, compounds with longer chains variously exhibited nematic and smectic A phases (5e-g).
 The analogous carboxylate materials incorporating carboxylate esters are all liquid crystalline, with clearing points generally higher than for the mesogenic thioester materials.

-Derivatives 5h and 5i, each with an additional aromatic ring, had elevated transition temperatures than the analogous two-ring materials (5a-5g).
-Both 5h and 5i exhibited a smectic A phase in addition to the nematic phase.
+Derivatives 5h and 5i, each with an additional aromatic ring, had higher transition temperatures relative to the analogous two-ring materials (5a-5g).
+These two materials exhibited both a smectic A and a nematic phase.
 Microscopy images of the mesophases for 5h are shown in Figure 3c-d.
 Though these mesophases could be observed under the microscope, there was decomposition associated with the high temperatures required to see mesophases.
 This was evident by the material turning from clear to brown.
 Perhaps surprisingly the thioester group appears to increase the thermal stability of the smectic A phase, as demonstrated by comparing 5e, 5h and 5i with their analogous carboxylate materials 3e, 3h and 3i.
 It is well known that the cyanobiphenyl group forms antiparallel pairs through dipole-dipole interactions,12 and this present observation of an enhanced smectic A phase stability possibly indicates that the thioester group is somehow moderating the degree of pairing.

 Table 2: Experimental data from the DSC thermograms of the cyanobiphenyls 5a-i, and transition temperatures of 3a-i .